Multicolor continuous-variable quantum entanglement in the Kerr frequency comb: Model and principle

-\textbf{\emph{Model and principle.-}} Figure \ref{Fig1}(a) illustrates an optical microring cavity sided-coupled to a waveguide for generating dissipative Kerr solitons~\citep{kippenberg2018dissipative}.
-By injecting a pump laser into a resonance of the cavity, the intracavity optical field builds up and the photons are converted between optical modes via cascaded four-wave mixing (FWM) due to the Kerr nonlinearity, leading to a broad comb spectrum at the output.
-For investigating the DKS in the microcavity, we consider a group of $2N+1$ modes belongs to the same mode family, with the spatial distributions described by $\Psi\left(\overrightarrow{r},\theta\right)=\phi\left(\overrightarrow{r}\right)e^{im\theta}$~\citep{strekalov2016nonlinear}.
-Here, $m\in\mathbf{m}$ denotes the mode index, which corresponds to the angular momentum of the resonant modes and $\mathbf{m}=\left\{ -N,-N-1,...,-1,0,1,...,N-1,N\right\} $.
-Due to the dispersion, the resonant frequencies could be expanded with respect to the index as $\omega_{m}=\omega_{0}+mD_{1}+\frac{m^{2}}{2!}D_{2}+....$~\citep{chembo2013spatiotemporal}.
+A typical device for generating a Kerr frequency comb consists of an optical microring cavity sided-coupled to a waveguide ~\citep{kippenberg2018dissipative}.
+By injecting a pump laser into a resonance of the cavity, the intracavity optical field builds up, and the photons are converted between optical modes via cascaded four-wave mixing (FWM) due to the Kerr nonlinearity, leading to a broad comb spectrum.
+To investigate the DKS in the microcavity, we consider a group of $2N+1$ modes belonging to the same mode family, with the spatial distributions described by $\Psi\left(\overrightarrow{r},\theta\right)=\phi\left(\overrightarrow{r}\right)e^{im\theta}$~\citep{strekalov2016nonlinear}.
+Here, $m\in\mathbf{m}$ denotes the model index, which corresponds to the angular momentum of the resonant modes and $\mathbf{m}=\left\{ -N,-N-1,...,-1,0,1,...,N-1,N\right\}$.
+Due to the dispersion, the resonant frequencies can be expanded with respect to the index as $\omega_{m}=\omega_{0}+mD_{1}+\frac{m^{2}}{2!}D_{2}+....$~\citep{chembo2013spatiotemporal}.
 The Hamiltonian describing this multimode system reads~\citep{guo2018efficient}

 in the rotating frame of $\sum_{j=-N}^{N}\left(\omega_{p}+jD_{1}\right)a_{j}^{\dagger}a_{j}$.
-Here, $\delta_{j}=\omega_{0}-\omega_{p}+j^{2}D_{2}/2$ is the mode detuning by neglecting higher order dispersion terms, $a_{i}^{\dagger}$($a_{i}$) is the photon creation (annihilation) operator, $g_{0}$ is the vaccum coupling strength of the Kerr nonlinearity, $\delta(\cdot)$ is the Kronecker delta function and reflects the phase-matching condition $i+j=k+l$ according to the angular momentum conservation$\:$\citep{guo2018efficient,strekalov2016nonlinear}.
-The nonlinear interaction terms describe the simultaneous annihilation and creation of photon-pairs in mode-pair $\left(i,j\right)$ and $\left(k,l\right)$, with the total photon numbers are conserved.
-By taking all permutations of indices $\left\{ i,j,k,l\right\} $ in the summation, the Hamiltonian is Hermitian and involves all FWM terms, including self-phase modulation, cross-phase modulation, degenerate and non-degenerate FWMs.
+Here, $\Delta_{j}=\omega_{0}-\omega_{p}+j^{2}D_{2}/2$ is the mode detuning by neglecting higher order dispersion terms, $a_{i}^{\dagger}$($a_{i}$) is the photon creation (annihilation) operator, $g_{0}$ is the vacuum coupling strength of the Kerr nonlinearity, $\delta(\cdot)$ is the Kronecker delta function and reflects the phase-matching condition $i+j=k+l$ according to angular momentum conservation~\citep{guo2018efficient,strekalov2016nonlinear}.
+The nonlinear interaction terms describe the simultaneous annihilation and creation of photon-pairs in mode-pairs $\left(i,j\right)$ and $\left(k,l\right)$, with the total photon numbers conserved.
+By taking all permutations of indices $\left\{ i,j,k,l\right\}$ in the summation, the Hamiltonian is Hermitian and involves all FWM terms, including self-phase modulation, cross-phase modulation, and degenerate and non-degenerate FWMs.